Evidential Calibration of Confidence Intervals: Support intervals based on Bayes factor bounds

 \subsection{Mapping between confidence and minimum support levels}

 For all types of minimum support intervals discussed so far, there is a one-to-one mapping between their minimum support level $k$ and the confidence level $(1 - \alpha) 100\%$ of the approximate confidence interval~\eqref{eq:ci}, see Figure~\ref{fig:mappingCIk}.
 The conventional default level of 95\% corresponds to a $k = 1/6.8$ support level for the class of all priors under the alternative, a $k = 1/2.5$ support level for the $-ep\log p$, and a $k = 1/2.1$ support level for the local normal prior calibration.
 Conversely, the $k = 1/10$ minimum support interval corresponds to the $96.81\%$ confidence interval for the class of all priors, the $99.25$\% confidence interval for $-ep\log p$, and the $99.43$\% confidence intervals for the local normal prior calibration.
-Similarly as the mappings between Bayes factor bounds and $p$-values \citep{Held2018}, the mappings displayed in Figure~\ref{fig:mappingCIk} provides confidence intervals an evidential interpretation.
-Specifically, it enhances their long-term frequency interpretation with an interpretation that directly relates to the minimum support that the observed data provide for the parameter values in the interval.
+Similar to the mappings between Bayes factor bounds and $p$-values \citep{Held2018}, the mappings displayed in Figure~\ref{fig:mappingCIk} provide confidence intervals an evidential interpretation.
+Specifically, they enhance their long-term frequency interpretation with an interpretation that directly relates to the minimum support that the observed data provide for the parameter values in the interval.